Lazza/Fuji/README.md

 1. Connect the destination drive to the target Mac computer
 2. Open the Fuji DMG and click on _Full Disk Access Settings.url_
+3. If the window has a "lock" icon, unlock it
-3. Drag the _Fuji.app_ file on the list of authorized apps **and ensure the toggle is enabled**
+4. Drag the _Fuji.app_ file on the list of authorized apps **and ensure the toggle is enabled**
-4. Now you can run _Fuji.app_
+5. Now you can run _Fuji.app_
-5. When prompted, insert the password for the administrator user
+6. When prompted, insert the password for the administrator user

 **Important:** before starting the acquisition, you must specify on what drive you want to store the temporary sparseimage and the final DMG file.
 Both values